ChibugoOhanyiri/AI-automation-portfolio/Job-application-screening-system-on-zapier/README.md

 # Automated Job Application Screening System — Zapier

 A two-Zap automated hiring pipeline that screens, routes, and summarises job applications in real time.
 Built for a technical hiring team receiving 20–50 applications weekly.
-HR no longer reads applications that don't qualify — the system handles it automatically.
+HR no longer reads applications that don't qualify; the system handles it automatically.

 ---

 ## The Problem

-HR teams at growing companies spend hours every week manually reviewing applications from candidates who don't meet basic requirements — wrong skills, insufficient experience, or unsupported locations.
+HR teams at growing companies spend hours every week manually reviewing applications from candidates who don't meet basic requirements,  wrong skills, insufficient experience, or unsupported locations.
 Every unqualified application read is time stolen from the ones that actually matter.

 ---